-Course Outcomes Bloom's level Expected Attainment level (%) Expected Proficiency (grade)

-CO1.
-Solve the environmental engineering problems Apply 80 В

-specific to different soil and subsurface

-conditions.

-CO2. llustrate the chemical interaction with the soil Apply 80 В

-and the transport mechanism of the

-contaminants in the soil

-CO3.
-Identify and illustrate soil characterisation Apply 80 В

-Techniques

-CO4.
-Choose appropriate techniques for the waste Apply 80 В

-containment.
+Course Outcomes Bloom's level Expected Attainment level (%) Expected Proficiency (grade) CO1.
+Solve the environmental engineering problems Apply 80 В specific to different soil and subsurface conditions.
+CO2. llustrate the chemical interaction with the soil Apply 80 В and the transport mechanism of the contaminants in the soil CO3.
+Identify and illustrate soil characterisation Techniques Apply 80 В CO4.
+Choose appropriate techniques for the waste Apply 80 В containment.
 CO5.
-Illustrate the remediation techniques for waste Apply 80 В
+Illustrate the remediation techniques for wests A I 80 005.
+Illustrate the remediation techniques for waste contaminated sites Apply 80 В contaminated sites

-contaminated sites